bjspi/WhisperTyper/README.md

     ```bash
     pip install -r requirements.txt
     ```
-    > **Note for macOS users**: `PyAudio` has a dependency on `PortAudio`.
-If you encounter installation errors, please install it first using [Homebrew](https://brew.sh/):
-    > `brew install portaudio`.
-See full [macOS installation instructions](#installation-on-macos) below.
+    > **Note for macOS users**: See full [macOS installation instructions](#installation-on-macos) below.

-3. Run the application, for headless operation on Windows, use pythonw instead of python:
+3. Run the application, for headless operation on Windows, use `pythonw` instead of python:
     ```bash
     python run.py
+    # or
+    pythonw run.py
     ```

 ## Installation on MacOS

+This tool is tested to nearly 100% work on macOS, but it requires some additional steps to ensure proper functionality, especially for microphone access and audio input.
+As is, the UI-button to change the Hotkey does not work, i.e. instead of setting a new Hotkey from the GUI, you'd have to either manually set them in the config.json OR by editing the Hotkey input fields directly.
+After changing the Hotkeys, you'll have to restart the application just once to re-init the Listeners.
+Anyway, you'll have to do this just once whenever you want to change the Hotkeys.

+When accessing the selected text from the active Application to use it for the rephrasing transformation feature, the focus under MacOS gets lost, so automatically pasting and thereby overwriting the selected text does not work.
+You'll have to manually paste the rephrased text into the active application after the rephrasing transformation is done.

 1. Install PortAudio using Homebrew:
     ```bash